PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 When applying one-hot encoding to your dataset, you have to be aware of its drawbacks.
 Included, but not limited to:

 - One-hot encoding makes your dataset prone to what data professionals call 'The curse of dimensionality'.
-This data encoding technique greatly increases the dimensions of your dataset, making your analysis both memory, and computationally expensive.
+This data encoding technique greatly increases the dimensions of your dataset (i.e. the number of variables), making your analysis both memory, and computationally expensive.
 In addition, one-hot encoding can complicate a regression task by increasing the chance of multicollinearity.
 This phenomenon occurs when a feature can be linearly predicted from the other features in the multiple linear regression model.
 -  One-hot encoding cannot be applied to ordinal data.
 This specific type of data needs a dense, - i.e. 'human-readable', representation, such as a regular pandas dataframe.
 By creating 'dummy' variables out of the ordinal variable you will eliminate its intrinsic hierarchy.

 Data decoding techniques are not limited to outcome variables, the features, i.e the predictors of your model, can also benefit from this kind of engineering: